Templates

 Insert a text variable

 You can insert text variables in your template.
 To do this, just place your cursor where you want to place the text variable and in the top toolbar select "Insérer une variable" > "Sous forme de texte" and choose the variable you need.
-When making your template dynamic, this variable will hold the value given to it, or no value if you didn't sent any.
+When making your template dynamic, this variable will hold the value given to it, or no value if you didn't send any.

 Insert a checkbox variable

 You can insert a checkbox variable in your template.
 To do this, just place your cursor where you want to place the checkbox variable and in the top toolbar, select "Insérer une variable" > "Sous forme de checkbox" and choose the variable you need.
-When making your template dynamic, this type of variable will be replaced with a checked checkbox if you send any value for this variable or an unchecked checkbox if you didn't sent any value.
+When making your template dynamic, this type of variable will be replaced with a checked checkbox if you send any value for this variable or an unchecked checkbox if you didn't send any value.

 Previewing your template